[Interview]

 Ward “Great”

-Willem “Amazing, EDC usually becomes one of the festivals we wanted to play while we started.
-There’s always a few gala’s we need to play every 12 months, this and Tomorrow Land, those fairs we want to play for the revel in.
+Willem: “Amazing, EDC usually became one of the festivals we wanted to play while we started.
+There are always a few galas we need to play every 12 months, this and Tomorrow Land, those fairs we want to play for the revelry.

-Ward “A festival like this is sincerely tough to locate anywhere else in the global, it’s simply particular in so many aspects, the place, the production.
-When you walk around right here, it seems like you’re in a specific international.
+Ward: “A festival like this is sincerely tough to locate elsewhere.
+It’s simply pIt’scular in many aspects—the place, the production.
+When you walk around right here, you seem to be in a specific international.
 It makes it very unique.